juanpipereira/clear_tasks/README.md

 The application follows a clean architecture pattern, separating the code into three main layers:

 - **Data:** Handles data sources, such as the local database (Hive) and the Gemini API.
-- **Domain:** Contains the core of the app, including models and use cases.
+- **Domain:** Contains the business logic of the app, including models and use cases.
 - **Presentation:** Responsible for the UI and user interaction, using the Riverpod package for state management.

 ## Technologies Used

 - **[Flutter](https://flutter.dev/)**
-- **[Riverpod](https://riverpod.dev/):** A state management library for Flutter that helps to manage the state of the application.
+- **[Riverpod](https://pub.dev/packages/riverpod):** A state management library for Flutter that helps to manage the state of the application.
 - **[Hive](https://pub.dev/packages/hive):** A lightweight and fast key-value database for Flutter apps.
 - **[Google Gemini API](https://ai.google.dev/):** Used to provide AI suggestions in text format.